cepthomas/c_bag_of_tricks/README.md

 # Components
 - The components in this collection generally follow the model put forth in [c-modular](https://github.com/cepthomas/c-modular).
-- If a function returns a pointer, the client now owns it and is responsible for destroying it.
-This doesn't apply to const pointers.
+- If a function returns a pointer (except const), the client now owns it and is responsible for destroying it.

 ## state_machine
 - Semi-hierarchical state machine for C.